 We invite you to use, copy, and spread all the content available on this site and also to directly take part in it (through texts, comments, donations etc.).
 The group needs people to transcribe and translate the testimonies (ENG, FR, NL), to make audio editing but also to invest in the group, propose and implement new ideas.

-(1) There are five in Belgium: the Caricole, the 127bis, the centres of Merksplas, Bruges and Vottem.
+(1) There are six in Belgium: the Caricole, the 127bis, the centres of Merksplas, Bruges, Vottem and the closed centrum for women in Holsbeek adress here.
 In addition, one may add the return centres, the open centres, the transit areas in the various airports, etc. that all contribute to the control and detention of migrants.

 If you decide to devote some of your time to our actions, contact us at gettingthevoice(at)riseup.net